borenstein-lab/CoMiDA/README.md

 ###### Simple Graph Interpretation

-Depending on the application, you may desire to use a less strict interpretation of the metabolic network.
+Depending on the application, you may desire a less strict interpretation of the metabolic network.
 For instance, you may want to ensure a set of metabolic reactions can convert your available substrates to your desired products, but you don't care whether there may be cofactors or additional metabolites required to perform this conversion.
 The `-s` flag causes the algorithm to treat the metabolic network of the provided species as a simple graph, where each multi-substrate->multi-product reaction from the original network is split into single-substrate->sigle-product reactions.
 For example, if there was a reaction

 `A + B -> C + D`